imaybeniki/imaybeniki.github.io/README.md

-# Interactive Resume and Project
+# View Interactive Resume and Project
 Route to [my resume](https://imaybeniki.github.io/project-resume/home) to interact online.

 # Use as a template for your own Interactive Resume